Racheal-jpg/Car-Market-Analysis/README.md

 \* The Make and Model columns are combined into a single Name column.

-\* The Owner column is recoded to consistent values, handling variations like "First," "Second," "Third," "Fourth," and "4 or More."
+\* The Owner column is re_coded to consistent values, handling variations like "First," "Second," "Third," "Fourth," and "4 or More."

 4\.
 Data Combination: